StackStorm/st2docs/docs/source/reference/content_version.rst

   the latest stable version of git is recommended.

   If you are using Ubuntu 14.04, the latest stable version of git can be installed directly from the `official git ppa <https://launchpad.net/~git-core/+archive/ubuntu/ppa>`_.
-For RHEL/CentOS, the latest version can be found in the `IUS repos <https://ius.io/>`_.
+For RHEL / CentOS, the latest version can be found in the `IUS repos <https://ius.io/>`_.

 By default, when running an execution for an action from a pack on disk which is a git repository,
 |st2| will use the currently checked out git revision of the pack content.
 That is the version you
 have specified when installing the pack using ``st2 pack install <pack name>[=pack version]``.

-If you did not explicitly specify a version, the latest stable version will be installed and used for the action executions.
+If you don't explicitly specify a version, the latest stable version will be installed and used for the action executions.

 |st2| v2.7.0 introduced a new ``content_version`` runner parameter for the local and Python runner